 Below I am sharing top data science interview questions and this time I am not providing the answers.
 Now it is your turn to answer.
 Try to answer them and then share your answer through comments.
 Trust me this is the best practice for any interview preparations.
 So, here are the questions –

-Q.1 Tell us about your favorite machine learning algorithms and why you like this?
+Q.1 Tell us about your favorite machine learning algorithm and why you like this?

 Q.2 If you are a data scientist, how will you collect the data.
 What will be your data acquisition and retention strategy?